Civil Rights Violations Lawyers in New Mexico

-- Unsafe, dangerous high-speed chases
+- Dangerous high-speed chases

-Harper V. The Albuquerque Police Department, U.S. District Court For New Mexico, cause no. CIV 96-1048 (1996).
+Harper v.
+The Albuquerque Police Department, U.S. District Court for New Mexico, cause no. CIV 96-1048 (1996).

 The APD SWAT team was called to respond to a family’s call for help with their suicidal loved one, who had walked into a wilderness area at night.
 After two hours in the cold, Larry Harper decided not to commit suicide.
 He was walking back to his truck in the dark when he was “lit up” by the SWAT team, then chased through the darkness by nine black-clad and camouflaged officers and two police dogs.